wezm/wezm.net/content/technical/2017/12/a-killer-linux-gui-for-neovim-neovimgtk.md

 </figure>

-Ligature support was what initially drew me to NeovimGtk but since I've started using it, it's creator, [daa84], and a handful of contributors have added several more features.
+Ligature support was what initially drew me to NeovimGtk but since I've started using it, its creator, [daa84], and a handful of contributors have added several more features.

 There is a file/project picker to open recent files and projects (directories).